Loxodromia/Local_LLM/README.md

 MVP branch - V1, single prompt on RAG with Streamlit UI, no parsing:  ` RAG ` https://github.com/Loxodromia/Local_LLM/tree/RAG

-Most current branch - V2, structured data and iteration over list of queries from spreadsheet: ` struct-output ` (built from ` RAG `) https://github.com/Loxodromia/Local_LLM/tree/struct-output
+Most current branch - V3, structured data and iteration over list of queries from spreadsheet, designed to document evidence for a list of KSBs (Knowledge, Skills and Behaviours) for apprenticeship work: ` quote ` (built from ` struct-output `) https://github.com/Loxodromia/Local_LLM/tree/quote

 ## File Structure
 * Files for RAG are placed in folder ` INPUT/ ` (excluded from git in .gitignore).
 The txt processing files will be created in a subfolder of the input directory, as well as the indexing.